core-wg/oscore/draft-ietf-core-object-security.md

    * the server fails to retrieve a Recipient Context with Recipient ID corresponding to the 'kid' parameter received, the server MAY respond with a 4.01 Unauthorized error message.
 The server MAY set an Outer Max-Age option with value zero.
 The diagnostic payload SHOULD contain the string "Security context not found".

-4. Verify the 'Partial IV' parameter using the Replay Window, as described in {{sequence-numbers}}.
+4. Verify the 'Partial IV' parameter using the Replay Window, as described in {{replay-protection}}.

-5. Compose the Additional Authenticated Data, as described in {{cose-object}}.
+5. Compose the Additional Authenticated Data, as described in {{AAD}}.

 6. Compute the AEAD nonce from the Recipient ID, Common IV, and the 'Partial IV' parameter, received in the COSE Object.